ebuchman/blog/content/posts/bitcoin.md

 Of course it's also being used increasingly in ransomware payments and as fodder for speculative finance.
 In ransomwhere, it tragically illuminates the pervasive insecurity and fragility of the systems underlying our critical infrastructure.
-In finance, it fuels the same kind of [leveraged and nebulous behaviour][tether] as the rest of the shadow banking systems.
+In finance, it fuels the same kind of [leveraged and nebulous behaviour][tether] as the rest of the [shadow banking] system.
 Perhaps the greatest risk to Bitcoin is that it is [swallowed up by Wall St][epsilon-theory-bitcoin].

 But Bitcoin is not alone the solution to the world's monetary problems.
 It may be necessary, but certainly not sufficient.
-Bitcoin proves the potential of money whose issuance and distribution are based on the performance of activity deemed socially valuable by the network participants themselves.
+Bitcoin proves the potential of money whose issuance and distribution is based on socially valuable activity, as determined by the network participants themselves.
 In the case of Bitcoin, that activity is the energy intensive Proof-of-Work mining.
 But Bitcoin is just the first stage in a journey towards increasingly representative monetary systems that sustainably [bridge the gap from local self-sufficiency to global